-- You can cut your dog’s nails at home — But you can also take them to a veterinarian or professional groomer.
-If your pet doesn’t mind vet visits, time trims with regular exams — it might be free.
-Otherwise, vets may charge a nominal fee, usually less than $10.
+- You can cut your dog’s nails at home — But you can also take them to a veterinarian or professional groomer to have it done for a nominal fee (usually less than $25).

 Tips for getting your dog comfortable

 It takes most dogs some time to get comfortable with clipping and grooming, so maintain a friendly attitude and show them lots of patience while they’re still learning.
 We recommend giving your dog at least a few days to acclimate to the process before you actually start to trim — but every dog is different, so only go at a pace your dog seems comfortable with.
 Don’t rush them through these steps.

 Day 1: Get your dog used to the process

 If your dog is still a puppy, it helps to frequently touch and hold their paws before trimming their nails.
 This makes their feet less sensitive when handled.
 It also helps to let your dog sniff the nail clippers during this time.
 This helps them get comfortable with nail-clipping equipment and makes the whole process less scary.
 Offer praise and treats as you handle their paws and introduce them to the clippers; eventually, they’ll warm up to the idea.